TheTechnobear/MEC/mec-kontrol/devnotes.md

 - refactor, many things are setup purely for testing concepts

 # design
-overall design is to allow for a peer to peer parameter system, essentially oKontrol is responsible for 'syncronising' parameters across a transport.
+overall design is to allow for a peer to peer parameter system, essentially Kontrol is responsible for 'syncronising' parameters across a transport.

 software layers : general -> pure data layer -> organelle layer (?)
 general layer: